Skip to content

 About

-My PhD began with the applied question of whether green space exposure and exercise improve cognitive outcomes.
-I quickly found that the field lacked the methodological foundations to answer it: most studies never verified genuine fatigue before claiming restoration, and induction paradigms were confounded.
+My PhD began with an applied question in environmental psychology, but I quickly found that the field lacked the methodological foundations to answer it: most studies never verified genuine cognitive fatigue before claiming restoration, and induction paradigms were confounded.
 Rather than building on unstable ground, I went back to first principles.
+That pivot led me to the fundamental cognitive and neural mechanisms that now define my research.

 The result is a self-directed research programme spanning theory, tools, and empirical validation.
-I developed a neurophysiological framework linking active cognitive fatigue to the breakdown of working memory's oscillatory architecture, built WAND — an open-source adaptive N-back suite that resolves the confounds I identified — and am now running an EEG study testing these predictions directly.
-In parallel, I wrote a critique of the nature-cognition literature's departure from its own theoretical requirements.
+I developed a neurophysiological framework linking active cognitive fatigue to the breakdown of working memory's oscillatory architecture, specifically, theta–gamma phase–amplitude coupling across frontal–parietal networks.
+I built WAND, an open-source adaptive N-back suite that resolves methodological confounds in fatigue research, and am now running an EEG study testing these predictions directly.

 © Brodie Mangan • GitHub Pages